NCS4CVR: Neuron-Connection Sharing for Multi-Task Learning in Video Conversion Rate Prediction: Introduction

 To address the above \textbf{sharing\&conflict} issue, we propose a novel neuron-connection level sharing multi-task CVR modeling based on the lottery ticket theory \cite{frankle2018the}, learning which neuron connection to be shared automatically without artificial experience.
-The lottery ticket theory recently attracts great attention in neural network pruning \cite{malach2020proving}.
+The lottery ticket theory recently attracts great attention in neural network pruning \cite{malach2020proving,2020Learning}.
 This method states that a randomly initialized network contains a small sub-network (winning tickets) such that, when trained in isolation, can compete with the performance of the original large network.
 In other words, each task has its own best sub-network structure and don't need a dense and large network for training.
 The lottery ticket is first applied to the field of network model compression for finding sparse, trainable neural networks.
-However, this neuron-connection level-sparse structure exploration can be used for MTL, with the hypothesis that some neural node connections should be shared across different tasks while others should not (MTL winning tickets) in a multi-task neural network model.
-In other words, different tasks can have their specific networks while also sharing certain-node connections \cite{2020Learning}.
-We start with an over-parameterized deep learning recommendation model[10], called the base network.
-CTR and CVR extract their subnetwork contains partial neuron connections from the base network.
-The two subnetworks are partially overlapped and trained in parallel.
-In particular, we find the best sub-network for each task automatically through iterative magnitude pruning.
-Then CTR subnetwork and CVR subnetwork are trained alternately, during which each task only updates the neuron weights of its corresponding subnetwork (Algorithm 1).
-In this way, CTR and CVR can have their specific networks while also sharing certain node connections.
+However, this neuron-connection level-sparse structure exploration can be used for MTL, with the hypothesis that some neural connections should be shared across different tasks while others should not in a multi-task neural network model (MTL winning tickets).
+In other words, different tasks can have their own networks while also sharing certain-node connections \cite{2020Learning}.
+We start with an over-parameterized deep learning recommendation model, called the base network, from which CTR and CVR extract their subnetworks.
+The two subnetworks are partially overlapped.
+CTR subnetwork and CVR subnetwork are trained alternately, during which each task only updates the neuron weights of its corresponding subnetwork (Algorithm 1).
+In this way, CTR and CVR can have their own networks while also sharing certain node connections.
 Particularly, we may find the best sub-networks for CTR and CVR automatically, in which the overlapping part and the specific part correspond to sharing representation and conflict reduction, respectively (Fig.\ref{fig.main3}).

-In this work, We apply the neuron-connection level sharing to estimate CVR on a real-world dataset of Tencent Video's recommender system that contains hundreds of millions of users.
-Both offline experiments and online experiments show significant improvement compared to baseline single-task CVR and baseline layer level MTL-CVR models.
-Our main contributions can be summarized as: